SONAR-SQL/SONAR/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit changes (`git commit -m 'Add amazing feature'`)
-4. Push to branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-Please refer to our [contribution guidelines](CONTRIBUTING.md) for more details.
+Feel free to check our GitHub repository or contact us via Twitter.

 ## ❓ FAQ